Jennifer LaFleur teaches at U.C. Berkeley’s Graduate School of Journalism where she also works with the school’s Investigative Reporting Program.

 (Updated April 2025)

-Blum holds a master’s degree from Indiana University, where his studies focused on democratization efforts in Russia, and a bachelor’s degree from the University of California, Berkeley.
-He lives in Silver Spring, Md., with his wife, two kids and one dog.
-Many of his favorite movies were developed by Pixar.
+He holds a master’s degree from Indiana University, where his studies focused on democratization efforts in Russia, and a bachelor’s degree from the University of California, Berkeley.

 Debra Gersh Hernandez is director of communications for the Reporters Committee for Freedom of the Press and is a coordinator of the national Sunshine Week open government initiative, in partnership with the American Society of News Editors.
 Previously, she was the first full-time Sunshine Week coordinator for ASNE.
 She has served in various communications roles for the Newspaper Association of America and the American Advertising Federation.